nCoda/julius/README.md

 Run the *Julius* test suite with the ``npm test`` command.
 Run the *Lychee* and *Fujian* test suites with the ``py.test`` command.
 All test commands must be issued from the project's respective directory.

+## Development Workflow ##

+Once you start *Lychee* and *Julius* in the way described above, the JavaScript files will be recompiled automatically when you save them.
+However, you can also recompile the CSS files automatically by installing the *Watchman* program as described above.
+If it is installed properly on your system (i.e., if it can be found with the *which* command) then *Watchman* will be found and used without specific configuration.

 ## Troubleshooting Problems ##